doc-department/1107/faqs/infrastructure.md

 # Infrastructure

-These FAQs relate to questions specific to how the SAFE Network works.
+These FAQs relate to questions the components and processes that make the network function.

 ### Does the SAFE Network require continuous Internet connection from all participants?